realPy/dothat-module/readme.md

 See the C example ioclient.c to handle.
 This example show the Bandwidth of a VPN tun interface in real time.

+### FAQ
+####Why the rainbox effect is in the client code and directly hardcoded in the driver?
+To calculate a rainbow effect we use the HSV color transformation.
+This require floating point.
+Linus not recommanded to use floating point in kernel module and I'm agree.